 - Cruise control can help maintain a constant speed, which is better for the engine and increases highway mpg.

-Drivers in the Youngstown, Ohio, area can come to #1 Cochran Chevrolet and find a reliable used car with highway miles or find their next new Chevrolet truck or car.
+Drivers in the Youngstown, Ohio, area can come to #1 Cochran Chevrolet Youngstown and find a reliable used car with highway miles or find their next new Chevrolet truck or car.
 We look forward to helping you find the perfect vehicle whether you need to head down the highway or need an urban commuter.